-As I have described previously in ‘How to train with a power meter for VO2 max’, it is a very good idea to do a 5minutes all-out test to find your average Watt at maximum oxygen consumption.
-There other tests, but I think that this one is easy to use and still very reliable.
+It is a good idea to do a 5minutes all-out test to find your average Watt at maximum oxygen consumption.
+There are other tests, but I think that this one is easy to use and still very reliable.
 You can do the test on a stationary bike or on the road if you are the lucky owner of a power meter.

 Killer intervals for VO2 max

 All intervals should be done with an intensity found in the maximum power test.

 This one is a winner.
 Done correctly you got 9 minutes effective training at your VO2 max.
 You can make a little twitch to this one by making the recovery period shorter.
 That will give you more time with maximum oxygen consumption.

 I like this one very much even though it is not as effective for your VO2 max as interval program no. 1.
 It is though very good for race preparation and is very often used in the personal training programs I make for my riders.
 Normally I recommend 3 to 4 sets.

 1 x 5min